ericheep/ethel-agnes-vera/README.md

 The sound source used is a computer voice repeating three names that correspond to the titles of the Raspbery Pis themselves, in this case `ethel`, `agnes`, and `vera`.

+The ultimate goal for this piece would be to have it in a large enough space to allow the audience to remain within the changing nodes, allowing for more human intrusion into the system.

 ![miap](miap-image.png)